PADI Divemaster Course: FROM 39,000 THB

 Practical Assessment 4 - Certified Divers in Open Water

-On this dive you will be running your own dive for certified divers, by doing everything that you would if you were working as a Divemaster.
+On this dive you will be running your own dive for certified divers.
+Just as you would if you were working as a PADI Divemaster.
 This includes helping divers with setting up their dive equipment.
 At the dive site making environmental and diver assessments and giving the Dive Briefing, setting out the dive plan.
 You will also need to account for buddy teams entering and exiting the water.
 The Dive Roster is very important and needs to be kept up to date throughout the trip.
 All of this is exactly the same as you will be doing when working as a certified PADI Divemaster.

 Although this appears to be a lot, and it is a lot, it is actually not nearly as much as it might look written here.

 REMEMBER: We tailor each Indepth PADI Divemaster Course to the individual Divemaster Candidate needs, wants and preferences.
-PLEASE read through the information above and then e-mail us with your wants and time frame.
-We can then prepare your own tailor-made Indepth PADI Divemaster Internship / Course, as there are many options.
+PLEASE read through the information above and then e-mail us with your time frame.
+We can then prepare your personal tailor-made Indepth PADI Divemaster Internship / Course, as there are many options.

-Get PAID to dive!
-Your new life is only just beginning...
+PADI Divemaster: Get PAID to dive!
+Your new life is only just beginning ...

 Now you are a PADI Divemaster what is it that you would like to do?